mesosphere/dcos-docs-site/pages/1.12/deploying-services/private-docker-registry/index.md

 <a name="tarball-instructions"></a>
 # Pushing a custom image to a private registry from a tarball

-In some cases, you might have obtained a Docker image in a form of a `.tar` archive (ex. if you asked your sales representative for an enterprise version of marathon).
-To deploy that image to your registry, follow these steps:
+If you asked your sales representative for an enterprise version of Marathon, you may have been given a Docker image in a `.tar` archive.
+Follow these steps to deploy it to your registry:

 ## Step 1: Import in the local machine